 Tofu is a great vegetarian and vegan substitute for meat in many dishes!
 A versatile plant-based protein that is also low in fat makes for a perfect addition to curries, fried rice, noodles or even to enjoy on its own.
 In this post, I am going to explain how to cook tofu in 3 different ways!

-I love to bake, pan fry or air fry tofu as it adds a good bite and texture to the otherwise soft & mushy tofu.
-Cooking tofu is a great make ahead option for meal prepping.
+I love to bake, pan-fry, or air fry tofu as it adds a good bite and texture to the otherwise soft and mushy tofu.
+Cooking tofu is a great make-ahead option for meal prepping.
 My recipe does not require you to squeeze out the water for hours, but instead just for a few mins which helps retain the inside moisture and softness of tofu, adding a crisp layer on the outside.
 Tip: Remember to buy Extra Firm Tofu!

 Before we get into how to cook tofu, it’s important to know how to prep it.
 I like to buy the extra firm tofu as it does not crumble as easily as the softer versions and also has a meaty, satisfying texture.
 Remember to refrigerate tofu until you are ready to use it!

 Step 1: Gently take the tofu out of the packaging, drain out and discard the liquids.
 Then wrap the block of tofu in paper towels and press gently to squeeze out the liquids from it.
 To help remove any excess moisture, place a heavy pot on top of the tofu block that is wrapped in paper towels.

 Step 2: Next, cut the tofu with a sharp knife into 4 slices.
 Gently press each piece again with paper towels to remove any additional moisture

 Step 3: Cut each slice into 1 inch cubes, big or small depending on your preference